zhaoshiji123/zhaoshiji123.github.io/_pages/about.md

 - *2024.12*: &nbsp;🎉🎉 I have been awarded the highest honor for students (the Shen Yuan Medal) at Beihang University.
 - *2024.12*: I will serve as a reviewer for TNNLS.
 - *2024.11*: I will serve as a reviewer for CVPR 2025.
+- *2024.09*: &nbsp;🎉🎉 I have been awarded the National Scholarship.
 - *2024.09*: &nbsp;🎉🎉 a paper on Adversarial Robustness are accepted to NeurIPS 2024.
 - *2024.06*: &nbsp;🎉🎉 Two papers on Adversarial Robustness are accepted to TPAMI 2024.
 - *2023.11*: I will serve as a reviewer for CVPR 2024.